 Oklahoma Panhandle State University is a wonderful decision for students pursuing an Agricultural Economics & Business degree.
 Goodwell, Oklahoma is situated in a peaceful, tranquil, country area.

 Many Oklahoma Panhandle State University first-year students receive scholarships.
 The campus at this school is really diverse and welcomes students from across 15 states and territories and at least 10 countries.
-For more info, check out the college scorecard.
+Take a virtual tour to explore Oklahoma Panhandle State University's campus.

 Any student pursuing a degree in Agricultural Economics & Business needs to take a look at University of Wisconsin - Platteville.
 Students who like a more relaxed life will appreciate the school's position in the not so big town of Platteville, Wisconsin.

 This school provides grad degree programs for those who need to keep going after achieving a four-year degree.
 This school attempts to keep prices affordable for students.
 Students usually leave the university with only $27,424 in student debt.
 Ever wish schools were graded with a report card?
 Now they are.
 Visit University of Wisconsin - Platteville's scorecard.

 Cornell University is a great option for students pursuing an Agricultural Economics & Business degree.
 Ithaca, New York is an ideal environment for college students who enjoy the fast-paced urban lifestyle.